explosion/spaCy/website/docs/usage/layers-architectures.md

 ## Thinc implemention details {#thinc}

 Ofcourse it's also possible to define the `Model` from the previous section entirely in Thinc.
-The Thinc documentation documents the [various layers](https://thinc.ai/docs/api-layers) and helper functions available.
+The Thinc documentation provides details on the [various layers](https://thinc.ai/docs/api-layers) and helper functions available.

 The combinators often used in Thinc can be used to [overload operators](https://thinc.ai/docs/usage-models#operators).
-A common usage is for example to bind `chain` to `>>`:
+A common usage is to bind `chain` to `>>`.
+The "native" Thinc version of our simple neural network would then become:

 ```python
 from thinc.api import chain, with_array, Model, Relu, Dropout, Softmax